7 Steps for Keeping Family Dinners on Schedule

-7. Put the ingredients away as you use them.
+- Clean as you go.
 The cleanup process goes much more quickly when you do this.
-When you are ready to do the dishes, stack all of the dirty dishes by the sink and load the dishwasher first (most dishes don’t need to be pre-rinsed), so your dishwashing goes quickly and you use less water.
+When you are ready to do the dishes, stack all of the dirty dishes by the sink and load the dishwasher first (most dishes don’t need to be pre-rinsed), so your dish washing goes quickly and you use less water.

 Sometimes having a system can sound daunting, but I have found that a little planning ahead saves so much time and effort that it makes cooking dinner for my family a pleasure most days, rather than a chore.